AceDataCloud/MidjourneyAPI/docs/midjourney_imagine_api_integration_guide.md

 ## Local Transformation

-This API also supports local drawing functionality for images, but only supports generating images based on the content mentioned above.
-We can input a unique ID of the generated image, the action parameter for local repainting, and the mask for the area to be repainted, to achieve repainting in the masked area.
+This API also supports local drawing functionality for images, but only supports generating images based on the content above.
+We can input a unique ID of a generated image, the action parameter for local repainting, and a mask for the area to be repainted, to achieve repainting in the masked area.

 For example, here we have a generated image of a cat: